 Base price is for a 1.5" Sex Uncertain.
 These fish are grown out from smaller sizes obtained from my wholesaler or purchased in 3" or larger males from my wholesaler.
 Occasionally, they may spawn.
 If I can build enough through spawns, I will sell the spawned fish at a sale price.

 Best kept in single male mix tanks with other milder peacocks and Lake Malawi Haplochromis or in single-species tanks.
 It is hard to beat the color of an all-male African Cichlid Tank.

 Lethrinops work best with milder peacocks and milder haps.
+They do not generally work well with larger more aggressive haplochromines.
 See compatibility chart.

 A group of one male with five to six females is best for breeding.

 2" and smaller sizes of this fish should be kept with one teaspoon per gallon of plain table salt in their water.

 |Scientific Name||Lethrinops Albus Kande|

 - Availability: Out Of Stock